Khrystyna Alchevska: Biography

-Khrystyna was born 16 April 1841 in Borzna, Chernigov Governorate, Russian Empire (now in Ukraine).
-She was born in the family of a district teacher of Russian literature Danila Zhuravlyov (1809–?) from a marriage with a noblewoman Annette Nikolaevna Vuich (1809–1857), who decided on a mésalliance of love.
-Her mother Annette was a daughter of Russian general Nikolay Vuich, she studied at the Smolny Institute of Noble Maidens in St. Petersburg.
+Khrystyna was born 16 April 1841 in Borzna, Chernigov Governorate, Russian Empire.
+She was born in the family of a district teacher of Russian literature Danila Zhuravlyov (1809–?) from a marriage with a noblewoman Annette Nikolaevna Vuich (1809–1857), the daughter of General Vujic.

-Khrystyna married Aleksey Alchevsky, a Russian Imperial businessman, later owner of a large mine and steel plant, co-founder of Kharkiv Hromada.
+Khrystyna married Oleksii Alchevskyi, a Ukrainian businessman, later owner of a large mine and steel plant, co-founder of Kharkiv Hromada.
 Their children numbered many talented and accomplished artists.
-Son, Ivan Alchevsky, was a renowned opera singer.
+Son, Ivan Alchevskyi, was a renowned opera singer.
 Daughter, Khrystia Alchevska, was a poet.
-Son, Gregory Alchevsky, was a composer.
+Son, Hryhorii Alchevsky, was a composer.

 She lived and worked in Kharkiv where died on 15 August 1920.
+Her gravestone bears the inscription ‘Enlightener of the People.’